WeberSamuel/MonoRecPL/README.md

-# MonoRec
+# MonoRecPL [WIP]
 [**Paper**](https://arxiv.org/abs/2011.11814) |  [**Video** (CVPR)](https://youtu.be/XimdlXUamo0) | [**Video** (Reconstruction)](https://youtu.be/-gDSBIm0vgk) | [**Project Page**](https://vision.in.tum.de/research/monorec)

-This repository is the official implementation of the paper:
+This repository is the unofficial Pytorch Ligtning implementation of the paper:

 > **MonoRec: Semi-Supervised Dense Reconstruction in Dynamic Environments from a Single Moving Camera**
 >